This feature allows you to view your educational path, if you enrolled in previous years

 Educational objectives

-Given for granted some basic and indispensable goals (knowledge and understanding in the field of studies; ability to apply knowledge and understanding; capability of critical analysis; ability to communicate about what has been learned; skills to undertake further studies with some autonomy), the course intends to attain the following specific objectives: Knowledge and ability to understand (Dublin descriptor A): knowledge of a philosophical problem in historical perspective; knowledge of a philosophical period and context with attention to the long duration of the problems dealt with; knowledge of key concepts and terms in historical perspective.
-Application skills (descriptor B): ability to understand and interpret classic texts of the discipline; ability of historical analysis and theoretical criticism of texts.
-Autonomy of judgement (descriptor C): capacity of reconstruction of a historical-philosophical context; personal capacity of argumentation and gain of a personal perspective on the theme in question (through the stimulus to active participation).
-Communication skills (descriptor D): ability to use a technical vocabulary; ability to argue on the topics dealt with.
-Learning ability (descriptor E): ability to deepen the questions in a personal way (through the learning of a method, the indication of bibliographical references etc...).
+Given for granted some basic and indispensable goals commonly shared by the Bachelor in Philosophy, the course intends to attain the following specific objectives.
+Knowledge and ability to understand (Dublin descriptor A): knowledge of a philosophical problem in historical and critical perspective; knowledge of a philosophical period and context with a focus on the long-term nature of the issues addressed; knowledge of key concepts and terms in historical perspective.
+Application skills (descriptor B): ability to understand and interpret classic texts of the discipline; ability to analyze the texts from a historical and critical perspective.
+Autonomy of judgment (descriptor C): ability to reconstruct a historical-philosophical context; ability to argue the topic under study (also through the stimulus to participate actively).
+Communication skills (descriptor D): ability to use a technical vocabulary; ability to argue the topics covered.
+Learning skills (descriptor E): ability to delve into philosophical questions and problems, even in a personal way (by learning a method, searching for a reference bibliography, etc.).

 Educational objectives